 Some banks have charges in place for the processing of payments.
 It is important to contact your bank to find out if they charge these fees or not.
 Having a good bank relationship can benefit you here because if the bank understands your business they may be able to manoeuvre fees or you could negotiate lower fees with them.

 The main way to fund your business is through borrowing money from the bank.
 If you have already established a relationship with your bank then this will be a huge advantage in the borrowing process.
 The bank will already be familiar with your business so if it is seasonal then they are more likely to understand that revenue is low in summer but high in winter for example.
 Banks can also offer you better advice on what funding is best for you as they are familiar with your business.
-Without a sound business proposal to consider or an ongoing relationship, the bank will be less likely to lend to your business.
+Without a sound business proposal to consider or an ongoing relationship, the bank will be less likely to fund to your business.

 Your business can also benefit from advice given from the bank.
 They can identify potential business opportunities for you.
 As well as this if your business is struggling then the bank can become a financial adviser that can assist you in developing strategies to survive as they understand your business well.